 During this time, the phenomenally successful Boron IIx, Boron II-MX and Boron IIt series were introduced.
 These award-winning designs redefined the fast-action category by combining power and strength with accuracy, responsiveness and very light weight.

 In 2011, Winston introduced the Boron III X series, and anglers all over the world began to experience the benefits offered by third generation boron/graphite composite.

-To complement Boron III X, Winston developed the Boron III SX series, which won the “Best Saltwater Rod” category at the IFTD show.
-In 2014, Boron III LS light line rods and Boron III TH two-handed rods were introduced.
+To complement Boron III X, Winston developed the Boron III SX series, which won the “Best Saltwater Rod” category at the 2012 IFTD show.
+Boron III LS light line rods and Boron III TH two-handed rods followed in 2014.

 Continuing it’s tradition of innovation, Winston introduces the new Boron III Plus fast action/high line speed rod series for powerful fish with new ‘shooting guides.’